shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 Creature Combat Territory

-Creature Combat Territory is a card game about deploying your creatures to various lands to engage in battle so that you can claim the lands.
+Creature Combat Territory is a card game about deploying your Creatures to various Lands to engage in battle so that you can claim the Lands.

 # Win Condition

-You win by claiming the most lands by the end of the game.
-The game ends when there are no more lands left to claim.
+You win by claiming the most Lands by the end of the game.
+The game ends when there are no more Lands left to claim.

 # Contents & Materials